24 Preludes and Fugues (Shostakovich)

 The 24 Preludes and Fugues, Op.
 87 by Dmitri Shostakovich are a set of 24 musical pieces for solo piano, one in each of the major and minor keys of the chromatic scale.
 The cycle was composed in 1950 and 1951 while Shostakovich was in Moscow, and premiered by pianist Tatiana Nikolayeva in Leningrad in December 1952; it was published the same year.
 A complete performance takes approximately 2 hours and 32 minutes.
-It is one of several examples of music written in all major or minor keys.
+It is one the most notable examples of music written in all major or minor keys.

 History

 After the Second World War, Dmitri Shostakovich was Russia's most prominent composer.
 Although out of favour with the Soviet Communist Party, he was still sent abroad as a cultural ambassador.
 One such trip was to Leipzig in 1950 for a music festival marking the bicentennial of J.S.
 Bach's death.
 As part of the festival, Shostakovich was asked to sit on the judging panel for the first International Johann Sebastian Bach Competition.
 One of the entrants in the competition was the 26-year-old Tatiana Nikolayeva from Moscow.
 Though not required by competition regulations, she had come prepared to play any of the 48 preludes and fugues of The Well-Tempered Clavier on request.
 She won the gold medal.

 Inspired by the competition and impressed by Nikolayeva's playing, Shostakovich returned to Moscow and started composing his own cycle of 24 preludes and fugues.
 Shostakovich worked fairly quickly, taking only three days on average to write each piece.
 As each was completed, he would ask Nikolayeva to come and visit him in his Moscow apartment where he would play her the latest piece.
 The complete work was written between 10 October 1950 and 25 February 1951.
 Once finished, Shostakovich dedicated the work to Nikolayeva, who undertook the public premiere in Leningrad on 23 December 1952.
 Shostakovich wrote out all the pieces without many corrections except the B♭ minor prelude, with which he was dissatisfied and replaced what he had begun initially.